profmugomes/miantivirus/README.md

 # MiAntivirus

+> [!NOTE]
+> This repository has been migrated to Codeberg, please see: https://codeberg.org/bluice/miantivirus

 MiAntivirus is a graphical interface for ClamAV that allows you to scan your computer for viruses and easily update the virus definition database through a user-friendly interface.

 ## Screenshots